 In this article, we have briefed about the key aspects of Essay Writing along with the a list of preparation tips.

 The examiner checks whether the essay flows logically from one paragraph to the other, or not.
-Marks are deducted for illogically ordered ideas and poorly connected arguments.
-Marks are awarded for structured and ordered representation of arguments and ideas.
+A well-structured and ordered representation of arguments and ideas is bound to fetch good marks whereas illogically ordered ideas and poorly connected arguments result are penalised.

 The evaluators deduct marks for any view that they perceive to be extremist, prejudiced, unreasonable and unscientific.
-They expect a balanced view in the essay that reflects the rational mind of the writer.
+Effective managerial and leadership skills call for unbiased and reasonable descision-making.
+Therefore, the examiners expect a balanced view in the candidate's essay that reflects his/her rational mind.

 This is very important in any essay.
 Marks are deducted for grammatical, punctuation and spelling errors.

-In the body of the essay, focus on analyzing the topic from as many different perspectives as possible, neatly divided into points or paragraphs.
+To start with, you are required to follow a classical Introduction-Body-Conclusion Structure while writing an essay.
+Introduction of the essay must express a broad view of the topic, which gives the examiner an impression of your understanding of the topic The body of the essay should focus on analyzing the topic from as many different perspectives as possible by neatly dividing the essay in points or paragraphs.
 Ideally, one paragraph should contain only one idea.
-Conclude with your own opinion, ideas and suggestions which are forward looking and optimistic.
+The conclusion should end with your own opinion, ideas and suggestions which are forward looking and optimistic..

 As far as grammar proficiency is concerned, we suggest that you re-visit Standard English Grammar books studied in school.
 Also, you may refer to "Word Power Made Easy" by Norman Lewis to review basic grammar rules.
 Remember, impressive essays do not always have excessive jargon or atypical words.
 Essays written in simple and lucid language, with due regard to grammar and punctuation rules will always stand you in good stead.